M 757 (Atenolol 100 mg)

 Pill imprint M 757 has been identified as Atenolol 100 mg.

-Atenolol is used in the treatment of high blood pressure; anxiety; alcohol withdrawal; migraine prevention; supraventricular tachycardia (and more), and belongs to the drug class cardioselective beta blockers.
+Atenolol is used in the treatment of anxiety; high blood pressure; alcohol withdrawal; angina; supraventricular tachycardia (and more), and belongs to the drug class cardioselective beta blockers.
 There is positive evidence of human fetal risk during pregnancy.
 Atenolol 100 mg is not subject to the Controlled Substances Act.

 See also related documents.